nootr/sobchak/README.md

 create a score which is also small when the hypervisor resources are almost fully distributed.

-### Finding out where improvements can be made
+#### Finding out where improvements can be made

 So to summarize: we're able to give hypervisors a **score** which tells us how well the resources have been distributed.

-Besides its score, a hypervisor also has the potential (or lack of potential) to improve the score of other hypervisors.
+Besides its score, a hypervisor also has a certain potential (or lack of it) to improve the score of other hypervisors.

 If a hypervisor only contains VMs which use memory and processor resources in